h-be/acorn-release/README.md

+# Deprecated

+## This code now lives at [https://github.com/h-be/acorn](https://github.com/h-be/acorn) in the `electron` folder and releases are published there.

 # acorn-release

 A distributable version of the peer-to-peer [Acorn](https://github.com/h-be/acorn-docs) [holochain](https://holochain.org) system packaged as a native application for Linux and Mac.